Z22 (handheld)

-The Z22 was one of the first of Palm, Inc.'s handhelds to be released under the new "Palm" brand, and the first to be released without the "Zire" moniker.
+The Z22 is one of the first Palm, Inc. handhelds to be released under the new "Palm" brand, and the first to be released without the "Zire" moniker.
 Released on October 12, 2005, it replaced the monochrome Zire 21, and was priced at $99 USD.
-The Palm Z22 came with Palm OS Garnet 5.4.9 preloaded and is not upgradable.
-It featured a 200 MHz Samsung S3C2410 ARM processor developed around the 32-bit ARM920T core that implements the ARMv4T architecture.
-The Z22 ran on a li-ion battery that had a life of about 8 hours depending on usage.
+The Palm Z22 comes with Palm OS Garnet 5.4.9 preloaded and is not upgradable.
+It features a 200 MHz Samsung S3C2410 ARM processor developed around the 32-bit ARM920T core that implements the ARMv4T architecture.
+The Z22 runs on a li-ion battery that has a life of about 8 hours depending on usage.

 Overview

-Designed to be attractive to first-time users, the Palm Z22 included many of the basic applications made famous by the iconic Palm family of handheld PDAs.
-Positioned as an entry level PDA and priced below the $100 price mark it lacked pricy extras such as: a camera, an MP3 player, an expansion SD memory slot, etc.
+Designed to be attractive to first-time users, the Palm Z22 includes many of the basic applications made famous by the iconic Palm family of handheld PDAs.
+Positioned as an entry-level PDA and priced below the $100 price mark it lacks pricy extras such as: a camera, an MP3 player, an expansion SD memory slot, etc.

-It included a wall charger and a USB cable to trickle-charge through the USB interface when connected to a PC (so the wall-socket charger can be left at home).
-The Non-Volatile File System (NVFS), also known as NVRAM, ensured that data was never lost even if the battery was fully discharged.
+It includes a wall charger and a USB cable to trickle-charge through the USB interface when connected to a PC (so the wall-socket charger can be left at home).
+The Non-Volatile File System (NVFS), also known as NVRAM, ensures that data is never lost even if the battery was fully discharged.